 - A house which has been converted entirely into bedsits or other non-self-contained accommodation and fit the above criteria.

 - A converted house which contains one or more flats which are not wholly self-contained and is occupied by 3 or more tenants forming 2 or more households.

 - A building which is converted entirely into self-contained flats if the conversion did not meet the standards of the 1991 Building Regulations and more than 1/3 of the flats are let on short-term tenancies.

 - The property must be the tenants’ only or main residence and should be used solely or mainly to house tenants.
 Properties let to students and migrant workers will be treated as their only or main residence, and the same will apply to properties which are used as domestic refuges.

 For more information, see the HMO government information.

-If you own a property which meets all of the following criteria, you need a House of Multiple Occupation (HMO) Licence:
+If you own a property which meets all of the following criteria, you will need a House in Multiple Occupation (HMO) Licence:

 - The property is rented out and

 - There are 5 or more occupants from 2 or more households, and